alexburrell/ling575/README.md

     - Add location/business to text message
     - Check to see if texting still works, before offering
 - Once completed, ask if they want any more info
-- Option for getting multiple pieces of info about one business

-## Things to try:
-- <say-as interpret-as="telephone">
--

 ## Notes for project writeup
 - Spelling is particularly hard